cmkishores/kochi-metro-fare/README.md

 ### Things Learnt

 * Setting up a reactJS project from start
-* Using CSS Library Bulma for styling
+* Using CSS framework Bulma for styling
 * Parsing data from a JSON file and populating a component
 * Changing states upon user input